-When entering England from abroad (regardless of your originating location and your vaccination status), a PCR test on or before day 2 is required (day of arrival is day 0).
+When entering England from abroad (regardless of your originating location and your vaccination status), a PCR test on or before day 2 is required (the day of arrival is day 0).

-This test is officially called “Day 2” and is required to be booked prior to departing TO the UK.
+This test is officially called “Day 2” and must be booked before departing TO the UK.

-She arrived in England at 11am on a Wednesday and I booked her day 2 test for 4pm that same day.
-The goal was for her to take this test when she’d had the least amount of exposure and the longer she waited, the more exposure she’d have.
+She arrived in England at 11am on a Wednesday, and I booked her day 2 test for 4pm that same day.
+The goal was for her to take this test when she’d had the least exposure; the longer she waited, the more exposure she’d have.

 Here’s how her day 2 test went.